iag-geo/spark_testing/apache_sedona/README.md

 # Apache Sedona Quick Start
-Scripts for setting up PySpark and running geospatial analysis on it using Apache Sedona (formerly Geospark) in a Jupyter notebook.
+Scripts for setting up PySpark and running geospatial analysis using Apache Sedona (formerly Geospark) in a Jupyter notebook.

 Scripts are currently for **macOS only**.
 Will work on Linux with some tweaking.